tsunderejay/tsunderejay/README.md

 ## about me
 - self taught programmer/computing engineer
-- game hacker (for fun not for rank)
+- game hacker (for fun not for advantage)

 ## programming
 - java (basic)